chocolatey/boxstarter/.github/ISSUE_TEMPLATE/kFeatureRequest.md

 ---
 name: Boxstarter Enhancement / Feature Request
 about: How can we make Boxstarter work better for you?
 Is there additional functionality you would love us to consider?
+title: ''
+labels: ''
+assignees: ''

 ---

 <!--